Do I get to choose which family adopts my child?

 How do I tell my parents/family and/or the baby’s father that I’m pregnant?

 - Every relationship is unique so there is no easy answer to this question.
-Your personal pregnancy advocate can discuss your relationships with you to determine the best way to share this news with your loved ones.
+Your personal pregnancy navigator can discuss your relationships with you to determine the best way to share this news with your loved ones.

 I’m under 18 years old.
 Now what?